The Foundation Team this year are:

 Foundation Leader: Miss Clapham

-Foundation Tigers: Miss Wheelwright supported by Mrs Bullock
+Foundation Tigers: Miss Wheelwright supported by Miss Patel, Mrs Sonita and

 Mrs Kaur - Speech and Language

 Foundation 1 (Nursery): Mrs Cowgill and Ms Williamson supported by Mrs Kauser, Miss Kathryn O'Neill, Miss Rowland, Miss Morrow and Miss Shackleton.

 The Early Years Foundation Stage (E.Y.F.S) is the stage of education from birth, though Nursery until to the end of Reception.

 It is such an important stage as it develops all the different skills a child needs for school.
 It prepares them for future learning and success.
 It is based on the recognition that children learn best through play and active learning.

 Your child will be learning skills, acquiring new knowledge and demonstrating their understanding through 7 areas of learning and development

 Children should mostly develop the 3 prime areas first.

 1. Communication and language